New Riders

 Info for Parents & New Riders

 Getting your child or yourself started in a new activity can be very overwhelming, especially when it is an activity that is brand new.
-We are here to answer your questions and guide you in every way.
+We are here to answer your questions and guide you.
 Below you will find some helpful information to get you started.

 You are encouraged to come and watch others ride at Trinity Farm.
 You, or your child, will pick up a lot and learn much faster by watching the more experienced riders, and the show horses.
 There are people to watch many days of the week.
 Saturday is a busy day and a great day to stop by and watch.
 Contact Mary Lynn for the best day to watch.
 Remember, riders are given full attention, please ask questions after their lessons are complete.